 Important Post-Credits Scene: Hank offers Hope her own superhero suit (finally!).
 She will don the suit for Ant-Man 2.

 MCU Timeline: 2016

 Captain America: Civil War (released in 2016)

 Iron Man tries to get the rest of the Avengers to agree to U.N. oversight because they’ve accidentally killed hundreds (thousands?) of civilians in the last two Avengers movies.
 Captain America says no because he’s watched the other Avengers films and knows you can’t trust the government.
 Everyone takes sides except Thor and Hulk who are off on a space road trip (more on that later).

 A terrorist murders the King of Wakanda, T’Chaka, and frames Bucky.
 T’Chaka’s son T’Challa (Chadwick Boseman as Black Panther) goes after Bucky, but Cap tries to protect his old friend.
-Iron Man recruits Spider-Man (Tom Holland) to his side and hits on Peter’s Aunt May, who is hot now.
+Iron Man recruits Spider-Man (Tom Holland) to his side and hits on Peter’s Aunt May (Marisa Tomei), who is young and hot now.
 All the superheroes fight in an evacuated airport and nobody dies because that would make these heroes anti-heroes.

 Iron Man realizes Bucky was set up.
 He and Cap are about to reconcile when Iron Man finds out brainwashed Bucky killed his parents.
 Cap, Bucky and Iron Man fight each other and let the bad guy get away.
 Black Panther, the only competent superhero left, arrests the terrorist.
 The Avengers disband.